-Table 3.
+Table 4: Table 4.
 Results of the logistic exposure model showing the relationship between the probability of daily nest survival and scaled mass index (SMI), fat score, the amount of time spent in the aviaries, and the day of the year.
 Parameter estimates are presented with the standard error in parentheses.
-Odds ratios (OR) represent the exponentiated estimates and are presented to increase interpretability with 95% confidence intervals in parentheses.
+Odds ratios (OR) represent the exponentiated estimates, and are presented to increase interpretability with 95 percent confidence intervals in parentheses.